franciscommcunha/android-prize-card-checker-app/README.md

 If your device is an Android 7 or lower, with your file manager, navigate to the place where the file was trasnferred and press it to install.

 If your device is an Android 8 or higher, then press the download notification or navigate to the place where the file was transferred.
-Then, you willll then be prompted to allow the permission.
+Then, you will then be prompted to allow the permission.
 Tap "Settings," then enable the switch next to "Allow from this source".
 From there, hit your back button, then you can resume installation.

 If you need any extra help, please refer to this [page](https://android.gadgethacks.com/how-to/android-101-sideload-apps-by-enabling-unknown-sources-install-unknown-apps-0161947/)